CSUG/HouseMD/README.md

     help      display this infomation.
     trace     display or output infomation of method invocaton. loaded    display loaded classes information.
+    env        display system env.
+    inspect    display fields of a class.

 You can also input `help loaded` and get help infomation of `loaded` as blow: